Concussions

 According to the Center for Disease Control, young children (0-4), teenagers (15-19), and adults over 65 are typically the most susceptible to concussions, and can take longer to recover.

-How is a concussion treated?
+How is a Concussion Treated?

 If you think you have suffered a concussion, getting medical help soon after the injury may reduce symptoms and speed recovery.
-A doctor can assess whether you have suffered a concussion by taking a CT scan, or by conducting a neuropsychological exam to assess your learning or memory skills, ability to concentrate, and the speed of your problem solving skills.
+A doctor can assess whether you have suffered a concussion by taking a CT scan, or by conducting a neuropsychological exam to assess your learning or memory skills, ability to concentrate, and the speed of your problem-solving skills.

 Rest is usually the most effective treatment for a concussion.
 Your doctor may want you to limit every day activities (e.g., driving a car, working full days, doing household chores) to help your brain heal.
 Seeing a doctor can help you explain to your employer the nature of your concussion injury, and the potential need for a reduced work schedule.
 Avoiding sustained computer use during the early recovery period is also recommended.